Business Owner: Anne and Dan Krug

 Tell us your story.
 What is your business idea?
 Tell us your plan.

 My husband, Dan, is a 5th generation dairy farmer.
 In 2012, we started our own farm in Upstate NY.
 We became certified organic grass fed in 2012 and since then have continued to build our herd and our farm.
 We currently milk about 20 registered jersey cows.
 We are passionate about our animals and the work that we do.
 We began searching for a farm to relocate to in North Carolina about 2 years ago.
-We want to relocate for many reasons, but just a few are – 1. to take advantage of the longer growing season and climate.
+We wanted to relocate for many reasons, but just a few are – 1. to take advantage of the longer growing season and climate.
 Our cows are inside from November – April and they (and we) are much happier outside 2. to provide our children with access to the opportunities that North Carolina will bring, 3. to be part of a community that embraces agriculture and understands the importance of farms like us for our future.

 We are in a great position.
 We own our cows 100%.
 We own the equipment 100%.
 We know this will be successful, we just need a good partnership to make it happen.